 Establish trust through social proof & data

 When it comes to healthcare and pharma websites, trust is paramount.
-It is often a challenge since patients and HCP's do not typically trust healthcare and pharma branded sites due to biases.
-The following recommendations will help earn a user’s trust:
+It is often a challenge since prospective patients and HCP's do not typically trust healthcare organizations and branded healthcare, pharma, and medical websites due to biases.
+The following recommendations will help earn a user's trust:

-• Link to full clinical studies and case studies and cite reliable sources to reinforce all site content represents scientific, objective data.
+- Link to full clinical studies and case studies and cite reliable sources to reinforce that medical expertise and other site content represents objective scientific data.

 The proof is in the numbers.
 Show your user why they should see you as the authority in your field through metrics, KPIs, and factoids of success.
 Quantifying results will prove you’re genuine and transparent about your organization’s goals and how they’re achieving those goals.